okolo157/recreate-ai/README.md

 ## Features

-- Upload images and convert them to code
+- Extract UI elements directly from Figma designs and convert them to code using Figma's API
+- Upload images/mockups of UI elements for code generation
 - User authentication (Sign Up, Sign In)
-- Responsive design
+- Responsive design for seamless use across devices
-- Interactive UI
+- Interactive and user-friendly interface

 ## Technologies Used